pandas-dev/pandas/doc/source/io.rst

 .. _io.StataWriter:

-The function :func:'~pandas.io.StataWriter.write_file' will write a DataFrame into a .dta file.
+The method ``to_stata`` will write a DataFrame into a .dta file.
 The format version of this file is always the latest one, 115.

 .. ipython:: python

-   from pandas.io.stata import StataWriter df = DataFrame(randn(10,2),columns=list('AB'))
+   df = DataFrame(randn(10,2),columns=list('AB'))
-   writer = StataWriter('stata.dta',df)
-   writer.write_file()
+   df.to_stata('stata.dta')

 Reading from STATA format
 ~~~~~~~~~~~~~~~~~~~~~~~~~